 Don't forget, Tom Brady set a new record for touchdown passes as a Buccaneer, wide receiver Mike Evans broke his own team record when he scored his 13th touchdown reception of the season, and the Bucs put up the most first-half points in franchise history against the Lions with 34.

-Will this be the Buccaneers' comeback year?
+Will this be the Buccaneers' second time lifting the Vince Lombardi Trophy?
 We'll just have to watch to find out.

 - Police arrest Tampa Bay man seen carrying Pelosi's lectern